Pope

 of Gregory: ‘it is not a sin if [the spouse], having been dismissed for God's

-sake, joins another; the departing infidel [however], has sinned and against
+sake, joins another; for the infidel who departs, he sins both against

 God and against matrimony’[11].”[12]